DeenLennon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 A function that prints string followed by a new line
 A function that prints a string in reverse followed by a new line A function that reverse a string
+A function that prints every character of a string, starting with the first character